mutability/mlat-client/README.md

     $ sudo dpkg -i ../mlat-client_(version)_(architecture).deb

-To build/install on other systems using setuptools (client only):
+To build/install (client only) on other systems using pip (you might want to do this inside a virtualenv):

+    $ pip install .

+Or using the legacy setup.py:

     $ ./setup.py install

 ## Running

-If you are using this with piaware, you don't need to do anything special other than to make sure that fa-mlat-client is available on your $PATH. piaware will detect the presence of the client and start it when needed.

 If you are connecting to a third party multilateration server, contact the server's administrator for configuration instructions.